-At Sams Club, an eye exam costs around $50 for an eyeglass prescription only.
+The eye exam costs at Sam’s Club start around $50 for an eyeglass prescription only.
 Contact lens exams will run $100 and will cost more for astigmatism or other special factors.
 This does not include an exam for progressive/bifocal lenses.
 To dilate your pupil, expect to pay an additional $50.
-If you are curious as to what happens during an eye exam, check out this article on, “What Happens During an Eye Exam?”

 Eye Exam Costs at Sam’s Club Vision Center

 Sam’s Club is part of the Walmart empire.
 They are a discount buying club that has locations throughout the US.
 They good bargains for nearly everything for your home.
 They have an optical department at nearly all of them.
 In fact, they actually have some pretty good brands and selection.
 Sam’s Club has an eye doctor and they provide eye exams on site.
 In fact, they are pretty reasonable compared to most independent optometrists.
 They also offer occasional promotions, coupons and discounts not found at JC Penney, Sears and other places.